-- Main Street
+- The Exchange

 - Civic

 - Confederation

 - Rathburn

 - Cleary Park

 - Hurontario

 - Square One

 - Sussex

-4.3.1 Main Street District
+4.3.1 The Exchange District

-The Main Street District is envisioned as the heart of the Downtown Core, with a broad mix of active street level retail, restaurants, cafes, patios and entertainment facilities with a mix of uses above.
+The Exchange District is envisioned as the heart of the Downtown Core, with a broad mix of active street level retail, restaurants, cafes, patios and entertainment facilities with a mix of uses above.
 The District will be a vibrant, walkable place that is active at all times of the day.
-The Main Street District is intended to bring together the commercial activity of the north, the Civic Centre district to the west, with the residential developments to the south.
-The District straddles Burnhamthorpe Road West, extending southward to Kariya Drive and northward to Square One Shopping Centre.
-The Civic District and Duke of York are the western boundary with Kariya Drive and the Office District being the eastern boundary.
+The Exchange District is intended to bring together the commercial activity of the north, the Civic Centre district to the west, with the residential developments to the south.
+The District straddles Burnhamthorpe Road West, extending southward to the south side of properties on the south side of Webb Drive and northward to Square One Shopping Centre.
+The Civic District and Duke of York are the western boundary with Kariya Drive and the Sussex and Hurontario Districts being the eastern boundary.